-- 20.1 To be knowledgeable of and comply with these Anti-Doping Rules. - 20.2 To be available for Sample collection at all times. - 20.3 To take responsibility, in the context of anti-doping, for what they ingest and Use. - 20.4 To inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate these Anti-Doping Rules. - 20.5 To disclose to ADOHK and their International Federation any decision by a non-Signatory finding that the Athlete committed an anti-doping rule violation within the previous ten (10) years. - 20.6 To cooperate with Anti-Doping Organizations investigating anti-doping rule violations.
+- 20.1 To be knowledgeable of and comply with these Anti-Doping Rules. - 20.2 To be available for Sample collection at all times.77 - 20.3 To take responsibility, in the context of anti-doping, for what they ingest and Use. - 20.4 To inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate these Anti-Doping Rules. - 20.5 To disclose to ADOHK and their International Federation any decision by a non-Signatory finding that the Athlete committed an anti-doping rule violation within the previous ten (10) years. - 20.6 To cooperate with Anti-Doping Organizations investigating anti-doping rule violations.

-Failure by any Athlete to cooperate in full with Anti-Doping Organizations investigating anti-doping rule violations may result in a charge of misconduct, which may render the Athlete liable to disciplinary actions, which may be imposed by SF&OC, National Federations, International Federations, Hong Kong Sports Institute or other governing bodies (as the case may be) against the Athlete.
+Failure by any Athlete to cooperate in full with Anti-Doping Organizations investigating anti-doping rule violations may result in a charge of misconduct, which may render the Athlete liable to disciplinary actions, which may be imposed by SF&OC.
+National Federations.
+International Federations, Hong

-&lt;sup>77 [Comment to Article 20.2: With due regard to an Athlete's human rights and privacy, legitimate anti-doping considerations sometimes require Sample collection late at night or early in the morning.
+77 [Comment to Article 20.2: With due regard to an Athlete's human rights and privacy, legitimate anti-doping considerations sometimes require Sample collection late at night or early in the morning.
 For example, it is known that some Athletes Use low doses of EPO during these hours so that it will be undetectable in the morning.]